araobp/tega/doc/attributes.md

 ##Cont attribute: _parent

 _parent points to its parent.
-You can reach to its root parent by tarversing on _parent attributes recursively.
+You can reach its root parent by tarversing on _parent attributes recursively.
 ```
 root.a.b.c returns c
 c.__dict__['_parent'] -- points to --> b